 In summary, this survey has three main contributions:

 (1) We establish a taxonomy of the current physical attacks from three perspectives: attack tasks, attack forms, and attack methods.
-We believe these three aspects can give a clear description for readers.
+We believe these three aspects can give a clear description to readers.

-(2) We establish a taxonomy of the current physical defenses from three perspectives: pre-processing, in-processing, and post-processing for the DNN models to achieve a full coverage of the defense process.
+(2) We establish a taxonomy of the current physical defenses from three perspectives: pre-processing, in-processing, and post-processing for the DNN models to achieve full coverage of the defense process.

-(3) The physical attacks and defenses are still a rapidly developing research field, many problems need to be solved.
-So, we conclude challenges in this field and make a prospect towards the future direction.
+(3) Physical attacks and defenses are still a rapidly developing research field, and many problems need to be solved.
+Thus, we summarize challenges in this field and offer a prospect on the future direction.

-The rest part of this paper is structured as fellows: In section \ref{section2}, we introduce the physically adversarial attacks.
+The rest of this paper is structured as follows: In section \ref{section2}, we introduce the physically adversarial attacks.
 In section \ref{section3}, we review the physically adversarial defenses.
-In section \ref{section4}, we analysis challenges in this field and make an outlook of this research direction.
+In section \ref{section4}, we analyze challenges in this field and provide an outlook on this research direction.